Welcome to the registration for future COVID-19 vaccine trials and other studies!

 Current Project: VACCELERATE Survey on the frequency of viral respiratory diseases in Germany

 COVID-19?
-RS virus?
+RSV infection?
 Or influenza?
 With the cold season, the number of respiratory diseases increases again.
 We are currently conducting a survey to determine the frequency and distribution of respiratory diseases.

 For this purpose, volunteers from our Volunteer Registry are contacted and receive a test kit from us.

 The test can detect 5 different viruses and is used if one or more of the following symptoms are present for at least 24 hours: Cough, sore throat, runny nose, difficulty breathing, redness of the eyes, loss of smell or taste and also aching limbs with or without fever.